Philippines

 Salvatorian Pastoral Care for Children

-SPCC provides a range of psycho-social services to children and women who have been exploited and abused, including home visits, referral, counseling, rescue operation, para-legal, and education.
+Salvatorian Pastoral Care for Children provides a range of psychosocial services to children and women who have experienced exploitation and abuse.
+Its services include home visits, case referral, counselling, rescue operations, paralegal assistance, and educational support.

 Phone